 Normally, adults would be pro-rest day too, but we know too much: We know what we’re missing by taking a break from the sightseeing at hand.
 Today might truly be our only chance to see that famous landmark/museum/waterfall.
 What to do?!
 Incorporate do-nothing days – or at least afternoons – into your itinerary from the start.
 You’ll all be happy you did.

 5. Hall Passes Plan to let your kids skip some activities.
 Maybe the tweens/teens can stay in the hotel alone.
 Or maybe the parents can tag-team and take a solo afternoon/day to do their own thing.
 Or maybe you hire a local sitter.
-As “horrifying” as it is to have your kids miss a “world class” something-or-the-other to stay in the room playing an iPad app or watching a movie, it breeds happiness all around.
+As “horrifying” as it is to have your kids miss a “world class” something-or-the-other to stay in the room playing an iPad or Snapchatting friends at home, it breeds happiness all around.

 And peace reigned…

 © ROAM Family Travel 2015 – All rights reserved

 Keywords: family vacation, family travel, travel with kids, family vacation planning, travel planning, family vacation itineraries